nkb-bd/wp-debug-log-config-tool/readme.md

 A simple debug log plugin.
-See debug log file in your dashboard.
-Enable WP_DEBUG & WP_DEBUG_LOG from dashboard.
+See debug log file in dashboard.
+Toggle WP_DEBUG & WP_DEBUG_LOG.
 Debug mode will be automatically turned on after activating the plugin.
 Remote debugging will be lot easier using this plugin.
 [Plugin Download Link]([https://link-url-here.org](https://wordpress.org/plugins/debug-log-config-tool/))

 == Installation ==